orbitalquark/textadept/doc/manual.md

 if the prefix where any dependencies are installed is */usr/local/* and your compiler flags do not include them by default.

+If it matters, running `make verify-deps` after `make deps` will compare the downloaded dependencies with the ones Textadept was compiled against.

 #### Installing on Linux and BSD